aaronroberson/slush-angular-webpack/README.md

 Slush generator for a starter Angular Formly Webpack.

-This a very early start to an Angular Formly Scaffold with a focus on deployment within a Salesforce enviroment.
+A very early start to an Angular Formly Scaffold with a focus on deployment within a Salesforce enviroment.

 ## Installation